Tuesday, March 11, 2025

 Safe Haven: Part 3 (Time's Arrow)

-He fell through the ice just as it formed.
+Jus fell through the ice just as it formed.
 That is when a hand reached down from his childhood and pulled him back out of the freezing water.
 He would survive now, and so would his tribe.
 Things were looking up.
 He was sure that this was where life was beginning.
 It had to be.

 Photo by Lians Jadan on Unsplash

-The entire world was rapidly changing beneath his feet, and he did not truly understand that.
+The world was rapidly changing beneath his feet, and he did not truly understand that.
 He was so busy fighting for his life and the lives of others.
 Just where did all of this trouble come from?
 It was tireless, relentless, and never-ending.
 The very mountains he had known since conception were fading, and his back was turned toward them so he could not see them.
 At the time, he was so unaware that he was squandering the most incredible opportunity.
-Time was running out fast as the detonation approached like a fuse burning down to the dynamite.
+Time ran out fast as the detonation approached like a fuse burning down to the dynamite.

 New hope arrived as the days grew warm.
 A complete course change was on the horizon.
-Shelter was up ahead, but the boy had to fight in one more battle to make it happen.
-He embarked alone on a journey to take the war on himself, knowing that he could not be defeated.
+Shelter was ahead, but the boy had to fight one more battle to make it happen.
+He embarked alone on a journey to take the war on himself, knowing he could not be defeated.
 In those days, nothing stopped him.
 He was strong, ten times his size should have allowed.

 No comments: